AtmolanderMimi/basm/book/src/bf-interpreter.md

 and we will map all operators to the lowest values possible.
 We can also use 0 to denote the start/end of the array contents.
 Since all cells are zero by default, we won't need to add 0's manually, which is quite nifty.
-(You could also store the array lenght to know when you reach the end of the contents, but that will not be possible with our implementation) Here is the mapping:
+(You could also store the array length to know when you reach the end of the contents, but that will not be possible with our implementation) Here is the mapping: